2i2c-org/2i2c-org.github.io/content/blog/2024/retrospective/index.md

 ## Looking to next year

-2025 is going to be a critical year for 2i2c to build upon the work it's begin this year and achieve a more sustainable and scalable community model.
-Here are the main areas that will guide our work in the new year, pulled from our [recent proposal from The Navigation Fund](../funding-navigation/):
+2025 is going to be a critical year for 2i2c to build upon the work we began this year and achieve a more sustainable and scalable community model.
+Here are the main areas that will guide our work in the new year and into 2026, pulled from our [recent proposal from The Navigation Fund](../funding-navigation/):

 - **Goal #1: Delivery**.
 Develop the operating structure and team skills to efficiently scale our product and service delivery.